 Mussels of each size class are chosen and cleaned of fouling organisms.
 The mussel is then shucked and removed from the shell.
 The meat is then placed in a lipid-cleaned vial -80ºC. because of the expensive nature of lipid and fatty acid elucidation, lipid samples will be archived and analyzed based upon storage tissue inferences observed via the histological analysis.
 Selected samples have been analyzed for fatty acid content and profile by Bigelow Laboratory for Ocean Sciences via extraction and methylation to Fatty Acid Methyl Esters (FAMEs) with internal standard (C19:0) using approach of Breuer et al. (2013) modified for fish tissue, based on Parrish et al. (2015).
 Quantification will be by GC/MS using Supelco 37 component FAME standard, to confirm compound identity and for individual compound calibration relative to the internal standard.

 To date, 15 mussel samples have been analyzed based on fluctuations in storage tissue identified via histology.
 3 samples across 5 dates spread across the months of August & November, 2017 and January, March and May, 2018.
 Three more samples are planned to be analyzed from December or November of 2018.

 Accessory data: Stable Isotope Analysis

 Histopathology has been monitored continually as samples have been processed.
-It is important to note this is only 50% of the way through the project and any insights at this point are preliminary.
-AS part of this section, included are two student reports (pdf format) completed during the past year that will be built upon and unified with environmental, lipid and isotope data as well as with samples collected in months 12-20 of this 24 month project.
+As part of this section, included are two student reports (pdf format) completed during the past year that will be built upon and unified with environmental, lipid and isotope data as well as with samples collected in months 12-20 of this 24 month project.